Free prescription glasses and exams.

 Glasses from New Eyes for the Needy

 Low income, the working poor, and indigent individuals may be able to receive free eyeglasses from this national non-profit organization.
 They accomplish this goal by administering a voucher program and they also partner with various charities as well as local social service organizations.
+Many of the New Eyes for the Needy application sites are in local cities or counties.

 New Eyes for the Needy can provide prescription eyeglasses as well as contact lenses in some cases.
 The program is available for the low income and indigent people across the country through a voucher program.
 Individuals will need to apply for assistance.
 Children, the elderly, and working poor are just some of the people who can receive help.